Structure for those who want precision.

 • belief determines effort

-• when belief collapses, the habit collapses with it
+• once the belief collapses, the internal negotiation and struggle collapse with it

 That’s why this can feel “too simple” once it clicks.